oktadev/okta-blog/_source/_posts/2022-01-11-faunadb-react-serverless.md

 ## Create a Fauna database

 Next, head over to [Fauna](https://fauna.com/) and sign up for a new account.
 After you've registered and authenticated, click on **Create Database** and name your database "Products".
-Select a Region Group that's appropriate for your location.
+Select the **Classic** Region Group for this tutorial.
 Click on the **Use demo data** checkbox and click **Create**.
 Fauna will automatically build a new database for you with data collections for *customers*, *managers*, *orders*, *products*, and *stores*.
 You can click on any of these collections to see the same data behind them.

 Now you will need to add a new role to the database.
 Fauna requires that you assign a custom role to your provider.
 Under the **Security** tab, navigate to **Roles**.
 Click **New Role**.
 Name your role "User" and add the `products` collection to it.
 Give this role **Read** access.
 Click **Save** to save the changes.